Nordfjorden (Vestland)

 The 106 km long fjord stretches from Husevågøy island in Kinn Municipality to the village of Loen in Stryn Municipality.
-The fjord starts as runoff from the Jostedalsbreen, Europe's largest mainland glacier, in the east and it flows west, emptying into the ocean just south of the Stadlandet peninsula.
+The fjord begins as runoff from the Jostedalsbreen, Europe's largest mainland glacier, in the east, and flows westward, emptying into the ocean just south of the Stadlandet peninsula.
 The mouth of the fjord lies between the large islands of Vågsøy and Bremangerlandet (with the smaller island of Husevågøy lying in the middle of the mouth).

 There are several smaller fjords which branch off the main Nordfjorden: Eidsfjorden, Ålfotfjorden, Hyefjorden, and Gloppefjorden.
-The fjord reaches a maximum-depth of 565 m near the mouth of the Eidsfjorden and also by the village of Bryggja.
+The fjord reaches a maximum depth of 565 m near the mouth of the Eidsfjorden and also by the village of Bryggja.

 Transportation

 The fjord has no road or rail crossings, but it has three regular ferry crossings.
 There is an electric ferry from Anda to Lote as part of the European route E39 highway, using 75 kWh per crossing.
 Another crossing is from Isane to Stårheim.
 The final crossing is near the mouth of the fjord from the town of Måløy to Oldeide.
 This final crossing also includes a stop at the island of Husevågøy in the middle of the fjord.